Versitron/Copper-to-Fiber-Media-Converter-Versitron/README.md

 ## Shop Copper to Fiber Media Converters

-Browse the full collection of **[Versitron copper to fiber media converters](https://www.versitron.com/collections/fiber-optic-media-converters)**to find the model that fits your network requirements.
+Browse the full collection of[Versitron copper to fiber media converters](https://www.versitron.com/collections/fiber-optic-media-converters)to find the model that fits your network requirements.